ashokhin/s3_exporter/README.md

                           Address to listen on for web interface and telemetry.
       --web.metrics-path="/metrics"
                           Path under which to expose metrics
-      --web.inspect-path="/inspect"
-                          Path under which to expose the inspect endpoint --exporter-config-file="./config.yml"
+      --exporter-config-file="./config.yml"
                           Path to exporter config file
       --log.level="info"  Only log messages with the given severity or above.
 Valid levels: [debug, info, warn, error, fatal]